 Implicit Global Usings

-Implicit Global Usings are actually a hidden auto generated file, inside your obj folder, that declares global using statements behind the scenes.
-Again, this is only the case for .NET 6 and C# 10.
-In my case, if I go to my project folder then go obj/Debug/net6.0, I will find a file titled “RandomNumbers.ImplicitNamespaceImports.cs”.
+When enabled, implicit usings are actually a hidden auto generated file, inside your obj folder, that declares global using statements behind the scenes.
+In my case, if I go to my project folder then go obj/Debug/net6.0, I will find a file titled “ProjectName.GlobalUsings.g.cs”.

 Opening this file, I can see it contains the following :